 A minimum of 10 days will transpire from the date of the recommendation and the date the Board takes final action.
 This period of time is provided to assure the applicant and the other parties an opportunity to review the recommendation and offer any written clarification or arguments believed necessary for the Board to consider before taking action.
 Such clarification or arguments shall be in the form of a sworn statement.

 Action taken by the Board can be appealed to Circuit Court in the county where the project is located within 60 days of the Board's Final Order.
 In addition, the Board may order a rehearing in a contested case on its own motion or on request of a party.

 The law authorizes the Board to grant exceptions for stated time periods and conditions.

 If an exception is granted, the Final Order of the Board will clearly detail any conditions or limitations established by the Board, which apply to the project.
-The Final Order must be displayed at a conspicuous location in the building and/or be available with the manager of the building for examination by the public, as a condition of the granting of the exception.
+The Final Order must be displayed in a conspicuous location within the building and/or be available with the manager of the building for examination by the public, as a condition of the granting of the exception.

 Application for Barrier Free Design Rule Exception

-Questions regarding BFD Rule Exceptions should be directed to the Plan Review Division at 517-241-9328.
+Questions regarding BFD Exceptions should be directed to the Bureau's construction code plan review program at 517-241-9328.